2019 Rugby World Cup: Talking points from South Africa's win

 STUNNING CUP MOMENT 'BIGGER THAN RUGBY'

-Springboks captain Siya Kolisi has delivered an incredible message of hope and unity after he lead his side to its third World Cup triumph.
+Springboks captain Siya Kolisi has delivered an incredible message of hope and unity after he led his side to its third World Cup triumph.

 Kolisi, the first black man to captain the Springboks and first black man of any country to captain his side to World Cup glory, devoted the latest triumph to the people of South Africa with a grateful and gracious speech, preaching unity for the still divided nation.